MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 For extensional blocks (the type `Extensional.t`), a field `zkapps_cmds` needs to be added, and the function `add_from_extensional` needs to use that field to populate the tables `zkapp_commands` and `blocks_zkapp_commands`.
-Also, there needs to be a field `accounts` with the account information used to populate the new `accounts` table.
+Also, there needs to be a field `accounts` with the account information used to populate the new `accounts_accessed` table.

 Likewise, precomputed blocks (type `External_transition.Precomputed_block.t`) will need an `accounts` field with account information.